-As you can see, for each of the 10 ZIP codes shown, a good credit score yields a cheaper auto insurance premium in comparison to a fair credit score.
-The interesting part comes with a poor credit score, which causes premium rates to skyrocket.
+As you can see, for each of the 10 ZIP codes shown, a good credit score yields a cheaper car insurance premium in comparison to a fair credit score.
+The interesting part comes with a poor credit score, which causes rates to skyrocket.

 The average credit score in the U.S. is 703, according to Experian.
 If you’re in that range, you probably don’t need to worry.

 Moving on, we know there isn’t just one set coverage level, right?
 Let’s take a look at this table that compares low, medium, and high coverage levels in five ZIP codes in Arizona.
 For comparison, the state averages are $4,103.99 for high coverage, $3,867.94 for medium coverage, and $3,458.15 for low coverage.

 |ZIP Code||High||Compared to Average||Medium||Compared to Average||Low||Compared to Average|

 It certainly stands to reason that the higher the coverage level, the higher the rate, right?
 Well, it is so.
 Insurance companies will always push the highest coverage possible, and it is up to you to see just what coverage level would be right for you.

 If you have accidents and/or moving violations on your driving history, you can expect to pay more for car insurance coverage for between three and five years after the incident.
 Maintaining a clean driving record is one thing that you can do to qualify for lower car insurance rates.

 For instance, having a DUI on your record will drastically increase your rate.
 The same goes for one simple speeding violation, as seen on this chart displaying changes in average California car insurance rates when you have specific incidents in your driving history.